googlearchive/angularfire-seed/README.md

-# angular-seed — the seed for AngularJS apps
+# angular-seed — the seed for AngularFire apps

-This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
+This project is an application skeleton for a typical [AngularFire](http://angularfire.com/) web app.
-You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.
+This library allows you to quickly bootstrap real-time apps using [Firebase](http://www.firebase.com) and [AngularJS](http://www.angularjs.org).

 The seed contains AngularJS libraries, test libraries and a bunch of scripts all preconfigured for instant web development gratification.
 Just clone the repo (or download the zip/tarball), start up